 Contact a Personal Injury Lawyer at the Law Office of Cohen & Jaffe, LLP

-If you or a loved one suffered a traumatic brain injury, contact the personal injury attorneys at The Law Office of Cohen & Jaffe, LLP.
+If you or a loved one suffered a traumatic brain injury, contact the Long Island Personal Injury Lawyer at The Law Office of Cohen & Jaffe, LLP.
 We will fight the insurance companies to make sure you are fairly compensated.
 To schedule your free consultation, call 516-358-6900 or contact us via our website.
 Let the Law Firm of Cohen & Jaffe, LLP help you put your life back together!

 For a free legal consultation, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.